ably/docs/README.md

 [Ably](https://www.ably.io) is a scalable, fast, and secure hosted realtime messaging service for web-enabled devices.

-The static site generated from this repository is hosted at <http://docs.ably.io> and deployed automatically when the `master` branch is updated.
+The static site generated from this repository is hosted at <http://docs.ably.io> and deployed automatically when the `main` branch is updated.

 We frequently publish updates from this repository so is typically more up to date than the official Ably documentation which can be found at <https://www.ably.io/documentation>.

-This Git repository uses the [Textile](https://redcloth.org/textile) format with [Nanoc](http://nanoc.stoneship.org/) used to build the static site from the `master` branch.
+This Git repository uses the [Textile](https://redcloth.org/textile) format with [Nanoc](http://nanoc.stoneship.org/) used to build the static site from the `main` branch.

 For more information on writing documentation for Ably, please see the [Documentation Formatting Guide](/content/client-lib-development-guide/documentation-formatting-guide.textile).

 ## Running locally

 1. Clone a local version of the repo, or a local version of your forked repo.
-2. Checkout the master branch.
+2. Checkout the `main` branch.
 3. Create and checkout your feature or fix branch.

 At this point you can either run the repo using Docker or directly with Ruby.